piotrcholody/Gomoku/README.md

 # Gomoku
+Console Gomoku game written in python.

-client server is working but still need tests and polishing
+- client server is working but still needs tests and polishing